 For more information about each type of tutoring including dates, times, and ZOOM links, please select the links below.

 - Drop In Tutoring - FALL 2020 Schedule

 The Academic Success Center, in collaboration with several academic departments, offers drop-in tutoring for Chemistry, Math, Public Speaking, Physics, and Writing.

 Sessions are staffed by veteran tutors, who receive weekly training to refresh relevant course content in each discipline.

 Students do not have to schedule an appointment to attend drop-in tutoring and all services are free.

-For both six week summer sessions, drop in tutoring will be offered through Zoom - an online video conferencing tool - or through the Virtual Drop Box in Campus Services.
+Drop in tutoring will be offered in-person, through Zoom, or through the the Virtual Drop Box in Campus Services.
 The Zoom links below are unique to the specific subject and time.
 Students can join or leave the Zoom session at any time.
-To maximize resources, one-on-one tutoring will not be provided for a course for which drop-in is available.
-Questions can be directed to email@example.com.
+Questions can be directed to firstname.lastname@example.org.

 Once a match is identified, students are notified by email.
-It is the student's responsibility to contact the tutor to arrange a meeting time.
+It is the student's responsibility to contact the tutor to arrange a meeting time and place.
 Students can meet with their tutor for up to two hours per week.

 - Supplemental Instruction

 Supplemental Instruction (SI) is an internationally recognized academic success initiative designed to target high-risk courses and courses with high enrollment rates of first year-year students and that serve as broad electives and prerequisite courses.
 In SI, peer leaders are trained not only to review content but to help students improve study skills and general academic success strategies geared toward each specific course.
 SI leaders work closely with the collaborating faculty member to provide additional content support to students in the sessions.